-If you need to have the biopsy taken it will be taken as part of the examination that the doctor or nurse will carry out.

-The doctor or nurse will explain to you what examinations they are going to do and ask if you are happy to have the biopsy taken.

-The chaperone nurse, who will also be in the room, will help you get undressed and positioned on the examination couch where you will be lying down for the examination.
-This nurse will be with you throughout the examination and procedure.

-The doctor or nurse will then explain that they are about to start the examination and talk you through the procedure.

-- 1. Firstly they will insert a speculum into the vagina.
-A speculum is an instrument used to open the vagina similar to when you have a smear test taken.
-This enables the doctor or nurse to examine the walls of the vagina and cervix to see if they appear healthy. - 2.
-The doctor or nurse will then explain that they are about to take the pipelle biopsy by passing a thin plastic straw through the cervix then into the womb.
-The biopsy is taken by slight suction as the inside of the straw is pulled out causing the suction.
+- As part of your outpatient appointment with the doctor or nurse they will decide after asking you some questions if you need to have the biopsy taken. - If you need to have the biopsy taken, it will be taken as part of the examination that the doctor or nurse will carry out. - The doctor or nurse will explain to you what examinations they are going to do and ask if you are happy to have the biopsy taken. - The chaperone nurse who is also in the room will help you get undressed and help you get positioned on the examination couch where you will be lying down for the examination.
+This nurse will be with you throughout the examination and procedure. - The doctor or nurse will then explain that they are about to start the examination and talk you through the procedure. - Firstly they will insert a speculum into the vagina which is an instrument used to open the vagina similar to when you have a smear test taken.
+This enables the doctor or nurse to examine the walls of the vagina and cervix to see if they appear healthy. - The doctor or nurse will then explain that they are about to take the Pipelle biopsy by passing a thin plastic straw through the cervix then into the womb.
+The biopsy is obtained by slight suction as the inside of the straw is pulled out causing the suction.
 This part of the procedure can cause the crampy period type pain that is often experienced.
-This pain generally settles once the procedure is finished, but a few women may feel like they want some simple painkillers. - 3.
-Sometimes the procedure to take the biopsy is carried out more than once this is to ensure a good amount of tissue is obtained to send to the laboratory to be tested. - 4.
-Occasionally the position of the cervix is at an angle which is completely normal, but this can make it slightly difficult to take the biopsy.
-If this is the case sometimes an instrument might be used to hold onto your cervix enabling it to be held in a better position to make it easier to take the biopsy.
+This pain generally settles once the procedure is finished, but a few women may feel like they want some simple pain killers.